Saturday, November 29, 2008

 Early training ground for Christian Slater, who gives a solid performance in his debut, and a rare theatrical lead for Helen Slater.
 Also a choice part for future Lisa Simpson voice Yeardley Smith who gets some wonderfully foulmouthed lines.

-This film will have some appeal to those of a certain age who didn't find Molly Ringwald empowering enough, or those who consider Vermont to be their promised land.
+This film will have some appeal to those of a certain age who didn't find Molly Ringwald empowering enough, or anyone who considers Vermont to be the promised land.

 Both Showtime and TCM have aired it this year alone.
 The film also had a healthy cable run throughout the late 1980's, and given the success of other 1980's time capsules on DVD, this might sell if released.
 Though this isn't a good film, it isn't terrible.
 Meanwhile true bombs like SOUL MAN and JOHNNY BE GOOD and SOUL MAN are on DVD, so why not BILLIE JEAN?
 Fair is fair!